Jasonxu5/Courseling/README.md

 1. The user can input an arbitrary query, receiving a ranked list of the Top 5 courses that are most relevant to the user's query.
 2. A specific course can be queried, which returns a detailed description of the course, including things like its credit hours, semesters offered, etc.

+## Project Demo
+The video demonstration can be viewed on YouTube at https://youtu.be/JrTYH2-sKFU.

 ## Important Support Note
 This extension has compatibility issues with MacOS computers that we've spent hours trying to fix but still cannot seem to resolve.
 Because of this, you **must** build and run the extension on a **Windows machine or VM**